sanjaymkr/Airport-Database/README.md

 # Airport-Database

-## Project for university subject: Database Design.
+## Database Design.
 It consists of creating entity relationship diagram & implementing that design in concrete database, in this case SQL Server.

 ![Image](EntityRelationshipDiagram.svg)